acamilo/acamilo.github.io-src/exampleSite/content/about/_index.md

 draft: false
 ---

 I’ve been a techie and a nerd.
-In highschool, I was the kid with lights on his halloween costume, hypercard on his old MAC, and a BAsic Stamp in his pocket.
+In highschool, I was the kid with lights on his halloween costume, hypercard on his old MAC, and a Basic Stamp in his pocket.
+My projects had User Interfaces written in RealBasic on my PowerBook.

-My projects had Real Basic UI's and I arrived at WPI and dove head first into my Electrical and Computer Engineering major.
-In College I was a member of the IEEE student org on campus.
+I arrived at WPI and dove head first into my Electrical and Computer Engineering major.
+In College I was a member of the IEEE chapter on campus.
 I learned a lot about microcontrollers and electronics.
-Me and my roommates liked to hack and tinker.

 During my senior year me and some classmates started a Robotics Startup called Neuron Robotics.
 The goal was to develop a platform for teaching educational robotics.
 We stuck with it for quite a while and we even sold some hardware to WPI’s RBE department and got our product into Microcenter.
 Meanwhile I was also working as a researcher at the WPI AIMlab.